Palakkad, 03 Mar 2021 19:55 IST

-Lijo Jose Pellissery is a director who has successfully established a unique style, and Churuli deepens the imprint that he is making on the landscape of Indian cinema.
-The film has a never-ending spiral lurking underneath it which can be understood as the endless mystery of the human mind or time or even the journey towards meaning, beautifully making the film open to interpretation.
+Lijo Jose Pellissery is a director who has established a unique style, and Churuli deepens the imprint he is making on the landscape of Indian cinema.
+The film has a never-ending spiral lurking underneath which can be understood as the endless mystery of the human mind or time or even the journey towards meaning, leaving the film beautifully open to interpretation.

-Set in the wild backdrop of Churuli, a remote village in North Kerala, the film begins with a woman (Geethi Sangeetha) narrating an ancient myth to Shajeevan (Vinay Forrt), one of the central characters.
+Set in the wild backdrop of Churuli, a remote village in north Kerala, the film begins with a woman (Geethi Sangeetha) narrating an ancient myth to Shajeevan (Vinay Forrt), one of the central characters.
 Shajeevan and Anthony (Chemban Vinod Jose) are two undercover police officers in search of an infamous criminal who is suspected to be in Churuli.
-The mystery deepens as both of them are clueless about his appearance.
-Churuli is all about the two police officers’ startling experience in the uncanny land and magnificently enough, each viewer might have a different idea about what makes Churuli uncanny.
+The mystery deepens as both are clueless about his appearance.
+Churuli is all about the two police officers’ startling experience in the uncanny land and, magnificently enough, each viewer might have a different idea about what makes Churuli uncanny.

-Right from the actors who have played minor roles to the main cast, the performances are excellent.
+Right from the artistes who have played minor roles to the main cast, the performances are excellent.
 Chemban Vinod Jose, Vinay Forrt, Geethi Sangeetha, Jaffer Idukki, Joju and Surjith are some of the familiar names who have delivered yet another worthy performance.
 The script, which is based on the short story Kaligeminaarile Kuttavaalikal by Vinoy Thomas, has been written by renowned novelist S Hareesh.
-The film maintains its suspense without lagging in places.
+The film maintains its suspense without flagging anywhere.

 Aside from being a visual experience, Churuli offers an auditory treat — the sounds of the forest, of the strange events and people conversing in local slang.
 Myriad voices are layered and strategically placed throughout the film, culminating in a beautiful polyphony.
 Even silence becomes so loud in this surreal tale.